Environmental Assessment

 An Inadequate and Misleading Assessment

-Specifically, it fails to include any mitigation measures for the destruction of critical habitats for multiple endangered and threatened species; neglects to adequately address air quality concerns; includes a traffic analysis based on fundamentally flawed data, completely misrepresenting the traffic impact that it will cause; fails to provide evidence for its estimation of water usage; neglects to account for the massively significant engineering and construction challenges; and will desecrate a Yocha Dehe cultural site.
+For exmple, it fails to include any mitigation measures for the destruction of critical habitats for multiple endangered and threatened species; neglects to adequately address air quality concerns; includes a traffic analysis based on fundamentally flawed data, completely misrepresenting the traffic impact that it will cause; fails to provide evidence for its estimation of water usage; neglects to account for the massively significant engineering and construction challenges; and will desecrate a Yocha Dehe cultural site.

 Environmental Impact